AWS VPC Lattice – Service-to-Service Networking

 • Security groups apply to network interfaces and not to IP addresses

-• Secondary private IP addresses can be assigned and unassigned to ENIs attached to running or stopped instances.
+• Secondary private IP addresses that are assigned to ENIs attached to running or stopped instances.

 • Secondary private IP addresses that are assigned to a network interface can be reassigned to another one if you explicitly allow it.